inference-asia/visionext/README.md

 - `source_id` is carried by every record from the source.
 It defaults to the last path segment of the input without extension (`/input/clip.mp4` → `clip`).
 Letters, digits, `.`, `_` and `-` only, unique per container.
 - `every_n_frames` processes every Nth frame of that source and drops the others.
-- The container only processes frames while at least one client is connected.
+- The container **only processes frames while at least one client is connected**.
 A file pauses while nobody is connected, so nothing in it is skipped.
 - A file is read once.
 When it ends the container removes it and notifies your client (`ended`).
 - A stream that drops is retried forever with exponential backoff (1 s doubling up to 60 s) until you remove it.
 Your client is notified when it is `lost` and when it is `opened` again.
 Adding a stream that is unreachable succeeds with status `reconnecting`.
-- Sources live in the container's memory.
-After a restart the list is empty.
-The SDK re-adds the sources it added when it reconnects.
+- Sources live in the container's memory. **After a restart the list is empty.** The SDK re-adds the sources it added when it reconnects.
-- Anyone who can reach the port can add sources and receive frames.
-Keep it on a private interface, as in the quick start, or behind an authenticating reverse proxy.
+- **Anyone who can reach the port can add sources and receive frames.** Keep it on a private interface, as in the quick start, or behind an authenticating reverse proxy.

 ## SDK